This topic provides an overview of WebSocket and WebSocket Secure.

 - By default, HTTPS listeners support WebSocket Secure.

 WebSocket and WebSocket Secure are available in all regions.

 You are not charged for using WebSocket or WebSocket Secure.

 Take note of the following limits when you use WebSocket and WebSocket Secure:

-- If your SLB instance is connected to backend Elastic Compute Service (ECS) instances by using HTTP/1.1, we recommend that you use web servers that support HTTP/1.1 as backend servers.
+- If the Elastic Compute Service (ECS) instances communicate with the SLB instance over HTTP/1.1, we recommend that you use web servers that support HTTP/1.1 as backend servers.

-- If no packet is transferred between an SLB instance and a backend ECS instance within 60 seconds, the connection is closed.
-If you want the connection to remain open, enable the keepalive feature to ensure that a packet is transferred every 60 seconds.
+- If no packet is transmitted between an SLB instance and its backend ECS instance within 60 seconds, the connection is closed.
+If you want the connection to remain open, enable the keepalive feature that transmits a packet every 60 seconds.